HardlyDifficult/Tutorials/Chapter2.md

 <details><summary>How</summary>

+ - Select the Character:
- - Select the character and expand the rigidbody's 'Constraints'.
+   - Expand the rigidbody's 'Constraints'.
    - Check 'Freeze Rotation: Z'.

 <img src="http://i.imgur.com/uXxDSwD.png" width=300px />

 <hr></details><br>

-<details><summary>TODO</summary>
+<details><summary>What did that do?</summary>

-Note: The character will stand straight up even on slanted platforms.
+The character shouldn't fall over anymore.
+In fact he will stand straight up even on slanted platforms.
 This will be addressed later in the tutorial.

 <hr></details>
 <details><summary>Does freezing rotation mean the rotation can never change?</summary>